sftpplus/sftpplus-docs/chevah/server/static/documentation/quick-start/getting-started.rst

 Server-side
 ^^^^^^^^^^^

-You can access the :doc:`HTTP Service</operation/http>` at http://127.0.0.1:10080 using your browser or the :doc:`SFTP Service</operation/sftp>` at 127.0.0.1:10022 using a SFTP client such as FileZilla or WinSCP to test the server and transfer a file.
+You can access the :doc:`HTTPS Service</operation/http>` at https://127.0.0.1:10443 using your browser or the :doc:`SFTP Service</operation/sftp>` at 127.0.0.1:10022 using a SFTP client such as FileZilla or WinSCP to test the server and transfer a file.